tsunaminoai/zcloc/README.md

 # zcloc

-An excersize in code-kitting to replace [cloc.pl](https://github.com/hrbrmstr/cloc) with zig.
+An exercise in code-kitting to replace [cloc.pl](https://github.com/hrbrmstr/cloc) with zig.

 ## Installation